Band Bio

 The Unlucky Shots™ are:

-Noam Schatz: songwriting, lead vocals, and rhythm guitar.
+Noam Schatz: songwriting, lead vocals, rhythm guitar.

-Anand Nayak: lead guitar and harmony vocals
+Anand Nayak: lead guitar, harmony vocals

 Mike Benoit: Drums